seanofw/opentk-faq/OpenTK_FAQ.md

 ### Which release is the official release?

-- https://github.com/opentk/opentk/ is the official source-code repository.
+- https://github.com/opentk/opentk/ is the official source-code repository for OpenTK.
+There are also several related projects managed by [the OpenTK team](https://github.com/opentk/), including the [GLControl](https://github.com/opentk/GLControl) and [GLWpfControl](https://github.com/opentk/GLWpfControl) and [ObjectTK](https://github.com/opentk/ObjectTK).
-- https://www.nuget.org/packages/OpenTK/ is the official Nuget package.
+- https://www.nuget.org/packages/OpenTK/ is the official Nuget package for OpenTK.
+Similarly, there are [other Nuget packages](https://www.nuget.org/profiles/OpenToolkit) for the related projects.

 All other distributions of OpenTK are not officially supported by the OpenTK team.
 In particular:

 - The Xamarin/Microsoft OpenTK package is a fork of a _very_ old version of OpenTK 1.x.  **The OpenTK team does not support the Xamarin code.**
+- The OpenTK.NETCore package (now unlisted) is a fork of OpenTK 3.  .NET Core projects should use OpenTK 4+ instead.

 ### Which versions of OpenGL are supported?